ple1n/strprox/README.md

 There are only *exact prefix search* and *fuzzy search* available non-commercially, which for SOTA, are released by https://github.com/wolfgarbe

 This algorithm deals with the *prefix fuzzy search* problem, which competes with the commercial SOTA.

+The algorithm was originally intended for my daily driver offline dictionary [offdict](https://github.com/ple1n/offdict/) with 1.4M words indexed, which works perfectly.

 ## Benchmark with Criterion